-18 Months.
-If you or your Dependent loses coverage due to the Employee's termination of employment (other than for gross misconduct) or reduction in hours, then the maximum continuation coverage period is 18 months from the first of the month following termination or reduction in hours.

-36 Months.
-If a Dependent loses coverage because of the Employee's death, divorce, legal separation, the Employee became enrolled in Medicare or because of a loss of Dependent status under the health care Plan, then the maximum coverage period (for spouse and Dependent child) is three (3) years from the date of the qualifying event.
+- 18 Months.
+If you or your Dependent loses coverage due to the Employee's termination of employment (other than for gross misconduct) or reduction in hours, then the maximum continuation coverage period is 18 months from the first of the month following termination or reduction in hours. - 36 Months.
+If a Dependent loses coverage because the Employee became enrolled in Medicare or because of a loss of Dependent status under the group contract, then the maximum coverage period (for spouse and Dependent child) is three (3) years from the date of the qualifying event.